StUjeen/week3-assignment/README.md

 # Data tyding
 #### 7. Melt dataset to a long format table with keys "subject", "label_name" and with variable for each key entry.
 Varable column includes column names from the dataset

-# Structure the data for analysis
+# Prepare the data for analysis
 #### 7. Group the dataset firstly by subject then by activity name (label_name) and finaly by variable
 #### 8. Aggregate the dataset by mean value of each variable per a subject's activities